johnfedoruk/bangular/aio/content/guide/upgrade.md

 </code-example>

-Controller lifecycle hook methods `$onInit()`, `$onDestroy()`, and `$onChanges()` are another convenient feature that AngularJS 1.5 introduces.
-They all have nearly exact [equivalents in Angular](guide/lifecycle-hooks), so organizing component lifecycle logic around them will ease the eventual Angular upgrade process.
+Controller lifecycle hook methods `$onInit()`, `$onDestroy()`, and `$onChanges()` are another convenient feature that BangularJS 1.5 introduces.
+They all have nearly exact [equivalents in Bangular](guide/lifecycle-hooks), so organizing component lifecycle logic around them will ease the eventual Bangular upgrade process.

 ## Upgrading with ngUpgrade

-The ngUpgrade library in Angular is a very useful tool for upgrading anything but the smallest of applications.
-With it you can mix and match AngularJS and Angular components in the same application and have them interoperate seamlessly.
+The ngUpgrade library in Bangular is a very useful tool for upgrading anything but the smallest of applications.
+With it you can mix and match BangularJS and Bangular components in the same application and have them interoperate seamlessly.
 That means you don't have to do the upgrade work all at once, since there's a natural coexistence between the two frameworks during the transition period.